 - Contact Us

-The GUTS Colorectal Cancer Family Clinic provides free bowel cancer screening and counselling for people who have a higher risk of developing bowel cancer because of their family history.
+The GUTS Colon Cancer Family Clinic provides free bowel cancer screening and counselling for people who have a higher risk of developing bowel cancer because of their family history.
 Bowel cancer usually affects people in later life but many of the people referred to the GUTS clinic will have experienced the loss of a close relative to the disease at a much earlier age; indeed in some exceptional cases teenagers and young people in their twenties and thirties may develop bowel cancer because of a genetic trait.
 Although rare, conditions such as Lynch Syndrome and Familial Adenomatous Polyposis (FAP) dramatically increase the likelihood of an individual developing colon cancer.

-When a patient is referred to the GUTS clinic the first step is to ask that individual to complete a family questionnaire so that our experts can assess the likelihood of family members going on to develop bowel cancer.
-Generally that will depend on how many first degree relatives (ie parent or siblings) have developed bowel cancer and at what age.
+When a patient is referred to the GUTS clinic, we ask them to complete a family questionnaire so we can assess their risk of going on to develop bowel cancer.
+Generally that will depend on how many first degree relatives (parent or sibling) have developed bowel cancer and at what age.
 Patients may then be referred for genetic testing and/or regular colonoscopy examinations.
 We keep in touch with patients and they are followed up at regular intervals until they become eligible for the National Bowel Cancer Screening Programme at age 60.

-For information about using our Colorectal Cancer Family Clinic please contact:
+For information about using our Colon Cancer Family Clinic please contact:

 Level D, Royal Surrey NHS Trust, Egerton Road, Guildford, Surrey, GU2 7XX